-As part of the City's targeted enforcement, citations have been issued to property owners, business operators, and employees.
-All parties who were issued citations had 30 days to pay fines before being considered delinquent.
+As part of the City's targeted enforcement, citations have been issued to property owners, business operators, and employees of the illegal businesses operating in the City.
+All parties who were issued citations had 30 days to pay before considered delinquent.
 Delinquent citations are then forwarded to the Finance Department for collection.